micans/pick/README.md

 having to load the entire data set into memory.

-`pick` is **robust** by using column names (if present) rather than positional indexes and **lightweight** as it handles data per-line without the need to load the table into memory.
+`pick` is **robust** by using column names (if present) rather than positional indexes.
+It is **lightweight** as it handles data per-line without the need to load the table into memory.
+Finally, it is **expressive** in that short command lines are sufficient to get at the data.
 With `pick` you can

 - Use column names or column indexes to
 - Select columns